cainmagi/UH-beamer-templates/README.md

 # UH Slides SEG

+:warning: This template is not maintained anymore, because it has been already included in the [next version (SEG2022) :package:][git-seg2022-slides].
+In other words, the next version is fully compatible with the style of this template.
+I strongly recommend users to check the SEG2022 version.

 ## Introduction

 This is a presentation (slides) template for both Society of Exploration Geophysicists (SEG) meeting and University of Houston.
 Note that this is unofficial template and designed by Yuchen Jin, who is a Ph.D student in Dept. ECE.